 Today, my shin did not split.
-It’s a weird thing to celebrate, but I’m chuffed.
+It’s a small, weird thing to celebrate, but I’m chuffed.

 Next up, cuddles and mountains, in that order.